 During the four years of training, chief residents ensure that residents are assigned to all four colored teams at least once so that residents have exposure to all the inpatient subspecialties.

 NICU training is located in Jacobs Medical Center in La Jolla in the Level III nursery, giving comprehensive training in complex neonatal care.
 PICU training is done at Rady Children's Hospital, which is a Level I Trauma Center for all pediatric cases within San Diego.
-This 30-bed PICU also exists alongside a 30-bed Acute Cardiac Unit dedicated to postoperative care of congenital heart disorders.
+The 24-bed PICU also exists alongside a 30-bed Acute Cardiac Unit dedicated to postoperative care of congenital heart disorders.
 At the UC San Diego Medical Center NICU and RCHSD PICU, a fellow is in house 24/7 with the resident.
-In the NICU, the residents rotate on a day/night shift system with three weeks on day-shift and one week on night shift during a four-week rotation, with one to two 24-hour calls.
-The PICU is done as a PGY 3: residents take 3-4 24-hour calls during their month of service as well as a week of night call (4p to midnight).
+In the NICU, the residents rotate on a day/night shift system with three weeks on day-shift and one week on night shift during a four-week rotation, with no 24 hour call.
+The PICU is done as a PGY3: residents take 3-4 24-hour calls during their month of service as well as a week of night call (4p to midnight).